Psychologist & Commentator

 To book Linda Papadopoulos please contact your JLA Agent.

 One of the highest-profile psychologists in the UK, Linda's work on self-image has informed everything from government policy to marketing campaigns.
-As an academic, author and consultant she also looks at wider issues of professional and personal change, what motivates us, and understanding what are goals are.
-From peer-pressure and social media to work-life balance and dealing with uncertainty, Linda examines how to work towards happiness, balance and fulfilment in a insightful and accessible way.
+As an academic, author and consultant she also looks at wider issues of professional and personal change, what motivates us, and understanding what our goals are.
+From peer-pressure and social media to work-life balance and dealing with uncertainty, Linda examines how to work towards happiness, balance and fulfilment in an insightful and accessible way.

 Dr Linda Papadopoulos is one of the best-known and well-respected psychologists in the UK.
 An author, broadcaster and academic, she combines professional research on human behaviour and trends with the ability to deliver advice and insights in accessible, relevant ways.
 Linda has worked in the NHS, advised government, and worked with businesses examining areas from communication and branding to body image to general mental health and wellbeing.

 Tackling a wide range of psychological, behavioural and wellbeing themes, Linda looks at how we see ourselves in the modern world.
 From the pressures of career and family life to dealing with uncertainty, she examines how we can maintain focus as well as a healthy balance in our lives.
 She considers what happiness means, and what motivates us, for right and wrong, in our personal and professional lives.
 She explores how we identify what changes we want to make, and how understanding the nature of that change helps us move towards it.
 And she reflects on themes like vulnerability and how to admit to and share problems without letting those problems dominate or become our identity.